ERB is a templating engine.

 ERB is Rails default engine for rendering views.

-To be precise, Rails uses an implementation called erubi instead of the
+Note: Rails uses an implementation called erubi instead of the

 ERBclass from the Ruby standard library.

-An ERB template ends with a
+An ERB template is a file that ends with an

-Unless you use a special tag.
+Unless… you use a special tag!

 Here’s an example: